Welcome to the School Counseling Department

 Contact

-Office hours for Mrs. Gorr are Mondays, Tuesdays, Thursdays and Fridays all day.
+Office hours for Mrs. Gorr are Mondays, Tuesdays, Thursdays, and Fridays all day.
 Her office is in the main office area, next to Mr. Reilly’s office.
-She can also be reached via email, Lgorr@bishopchatard.org, or by phone, 317-251-1451, Ext.
+She can also be reached via email, at Lgorr@bishopchatard.org, or by phone, at 317-251-1451, Ext.
 2273.

 Services Provided